 Stepped audio attenuator

 if you ever serviced old equipment, you will know that old potentiometers are trouble makers.
 We all know the scratch noise of an old potentiometer, but also the channel balance at low volume can get bad.
 This is because the carbon layer of the Left and Right channel do not wear out identical.
 Wear out means, where the copper contact slides on the carbon layer, it gets thinner.
-(See note1) The carbon contact is no good surface contact any more, and at some bad positions only becomes a point contact.
+(See note1) The carbon contact is no good surface contact anymore, and at some bad positions only becomes a point contact.
 The problem is, this occurs at the position where you use the potentiometer most.
 There can be dirt collected underneath the slide contact, giving distortion at very low sound level.
 To solve these issues, so called switched attenuators are made, also called stepped (audio) attenuator.
-It is made of switches and discrete film resistors.
+It is made of switches and ceramic resistors.

 Question: Why use this instead of a normal potentiometer?